 Anatomy of the Large Intestine

 Before exercising, I guess it would be helpful to have a clear image of the large intestine to understand the meaning of each pressure or massage movement.

 In humans, the large intestine begins in the right iliac region of the pelvis, just at or below the waist, where it is joined to the end of the small intestine at the cecum, via the ileocecal valve.
 It then continues as the colon ascending the abdomen, across the width of the abdominal cavity as the transverse colon, and then descending to the rectum and its endpoint at the anal canal.
 Overall, in humans, the large intestine is about 1.5 meters (5 ft) long, which is about one-fifth of the whole length of the gastrointestinal tract.https://en.wikipedia.org/wiki/Large_intestine

 - Put your fingers together and press down with your fingertips on four areas around the navel.
 To find appropriate areas for the pressure, measure the width of four fingers to the right, left, up, and down from the navel.
 The pressure is applied with both hands simultaneously, and it must be hard enough to feel discomfort in the pressing area.
 Hold in this position for 10 sec, and breathe easily.
 Repeat the pressure ten times in each area.

-- Put the palms of both hands on the navel, and make a deep exhale.
+- Put the palms of both hands on the navel, and exhale deeply.
 In this position, make ten retractions and protrusions of the abdomen and then inhale.
 Repeat the exercise 8-10 times.

 - Massage your belly for 1-2 minutes.
 Stroke the stomach in the direction from the right side up to the left and down.
 Make a few stroking motions over the areas experiencing discomfort.